Corporate Climate Disclosures and Financial Requirements

-Since Mark Carney’s Lloyds of London speech on the “tragedy of the horizon” and the formation of the Financial Stability Board’s “Task Force on Climate-Related Financial Disclosure” (TCFD) in 2015, mainstream members of the financial sector have come to recognize the importance of climate change to corporate risk management, disclosure, and investment decisions.
-The private sector has improved its understanding of how efforts to transition to a lower carbon economy, the physical consequences of a changing climate will impact the economy, and the role that industry plays in mitigating and adapting to climate change.
-The financial sector is grappling with how to understand and account for such risks in investment, lending, and other financial decision-making.
-Regulators are considering how these risks affect markets and the economy as a whole.
+Since Mark Carney’s Lloyd’s of London speech on the “tragedy of the horizon” and the formation of the Financial Stability Board’s Task Force on Climate-Related Financial Disclosure (TCFD) in 2015, the financial sector is recognizing the importance of climate change to corporate risk management, disclosure, and investment decisions.
+The private sector continues to improve its understanding of how transitioning to a lower carbon economy and the impacts of climate change will affect their business and the economy.

 As the federal government develops financial requirements related to corporate climate-related disclosures, key legal questions continue to emerge.
 Companies, financial institutions, and governments are also making net-zero greenhouse gas commitments, and we are evaluating the legal questions that arise as regulators, investors, and companies consider how net-zero targets should inform investors and consumers.